foundry-vtt-community/wiki.js/setup/linux-installation.md

 Any distribution that uses the `apt` package managers *should* be compatible with this guide, as long as the [Distributions and Installations Types to Avoid](#distributions-and-installation-types-to-avoid) section is followed.

+Arch-based (such as CachyOS), Redhat/Fedora-based, containorized distros, or any distro that does not use the `apt` package manager is **not supported** by this guide.

 ## Distributions and Installation Types to Avoid